 All three components show a high value of coherence at a relatively wide range of frequencies.
 The results match well the stability state correction proposed by Simley and Pao (2015).
+The results shown for the streamwise component of longitudinally separated points are also similar to those obtained using lidar data (Debnath et al., 2020), where for a case with about 140-m length scale, the drop-off occurred at around 0.1-0.2 Hz.
+No model is available for the other components.

-The results shown for the streamwise component of longitudinally turbine design point of view.
+Coherence of longitudinally separated points is not as important as laterally and vertically separated points from a wind tur-400 bine design point of view.
 While the high levels of coherence in the longitudinal direction is a well-known fact, it is still nonetheless relevant the quantification of the longitudinal coherence.
-Performing this analysis on longitudinal separa-

-310 separated points are also similar to those obtained using lidar data (Debnath et al., 2020), where for a case with about 140-m length scale, the drop-off occurred at around 0.1-0.2 Hz.
-No model is available for the other components.
-Coherence of longitudinally separated points is not as important as laterally and vertically separated points from a wind

-315 tion is relevant in the context of a wind farm, as one turbine might be in the wake of another upstream turbine.
-The flow description given by coherence curves may capture flow phase characteristics in the wake that can be relevant for load analysis of such waked turbineswind turbine control, where controls strategies based on inflow preview require knowledge of the evolution of the turbulence in the longitudinal direction, as it approaches the rotor.
+Performing this analysis on longitudinal separation is relevant in the context of wind turbine control, where controls strategies based on inflow preview require knowledge of the evolution of the turbulence in the longitudinal direction, as it approaches the rotor.
 Some studies have looked exclusively at longitudinal coherence with controls, rather than loads, in mind (see Simley et al. (2016); Schlipf et al. (2013), as well as the aforementioned Simley and Pao (2015); Debnath et al. (2020)).

 Coherence of the components of the turbulence separated laterally are shown in Fig. 10 for selected separation distances.
-Where Kaimal's exponential decay model is defined, comparisons are provided.
+Where Kaimal's exponential decay model model with Davenport's exponential decay is defined, comparisons are provided.
 The IEC-recommended model overestimates the coherence in the frequency range investigated.
-The coherence values for laterally separated points (Fig. 10) are significantly lower than those encountered in longitudinally separated points (Fig. 9), suggesting that it may be important to properly
+The coherence values for laterally separated points (Fig. 10) are significantly lower than those encountered in longitudinally separated points (Fig. 9),

-- 325 account for the longitudinal separation, in addition to the lateraland verticalseparations included in the IEC standard.
-While longitudinal separation can have an impact in a wind farm setting where multiple turbines are present, the lateral as expected.
+- 410 as expected.
 The lateral, as well as vertical, coherence may impact turbine loads, especially as wind turbine rotors become larger.
 For lower lateral separation values, the coherence drops at very low frequencies.
 In fact, it has been long known that the coherence does not approach 1 as frequencies approach zero (Kristensen and Jensen, 1979; Saranyasoontorn et al., 2004).
-The results - are consistent with those found by Bardal and Sætran (2016) where it was noted that given the same separation, lateral coherence is "significantly", smaller than longitudinal coherence.
-At higher frequencies, the computed curves do not drop converge to zero, which is result from stems from the fact that the coherence definition (3) used here is a biased estimator (Kristensen and Kirkegaard, 1986; Mann, 1994), although the lack of convergence towards zero has also been attributed to numerical noise in the coherence calculations and thus unphysical (as similarly observed in Shaler et al. (2019)) work of Shaler et al. (2010)
+The results are consistent with those found by Bardal and Sætran (2016) where it was noted that given the same separation, lateral coherence is "significantly" smaller than longitudinal coherence.
+At higher frequencies, the computed curves do not converge - 415 to zero, which stems from the fact that the coherence definition (3) used here is a biased estimator (Kristensen and Kirkegaard, 1986; Mann, 1994), although the lack of convergence towards zero has also been attributed to numerical noise in the work of Shaler et al. (2019).